 College policies and procedures are applicable to all students enrolled at CVCC, whether part-time, full-time, auditing or special credit.
 These policies and procedures are outlined on our web sites at CVCC Policies and CVCC Procedures.
 Please contact Student Services if you have questions about college policies or procedures.
 Information contained in this document is subject to change without notice.
 CVCC is an equal opportunity/affirmative action institution.

 As a member institution of the North Carolina Community College system, Catawba Valley Community College recognizes students' rights as established within state and federal statutes.
 The College also recognizes various student rights and responsibilities as defined and established within CVCC Policies.
 It is important that all students read and become familiar with CVCC Policies, Procedures and this Student Resource Guide in order to understand student rights and responsibilities.
 Students should refer to Quick Links on MyCVCC Portal as an additional source of information.

 These same Student Rights and Responsibilities are contained within relevant sections of the College Catalog.

-CVCC is designated as a public place and therefore, you may be photographed at sporting events, student government events, classrooms, labs, campus buildings, public places or other campus related activities on any of the sites associated with CVCC.
-Your likeness may appear in any CVCC communication.
+CVCC is designated a public place and therefore, you may be photographed at sporting events, student government events, classrooms, labs, campus buildings, public places or other campus related activities on any of the sites associated with CVCC.
+Your likeness may appear in any CVCC communication or on social media.

 » Tobacco Free Campus -Failure to comply with this policy will result in disciplinary action in accordance with the “Student Code of Conduct” policy and for faculty and staff, the “Policies and Procedures Manual.”